Soybean: Cardiovascular health

 The Food and Drug Administration (FDA) granted the following health claim for soy: "25 grams of soy protein a day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease."
-One serving, (1 cup or 240 mL) of soy milk, for instance, contains 6 or 7 grams of soy protein.
+One serving of of soy milk, for instance, contains 6 or 7 grams of soy protein.

 An American Heart Association (AHA) review of a decade long study of soy protein benefits did not recommend isoflavone supplementation.
 The review panel also found that soy isoflavones have not been shown to reduce post-menopausal "hot flashes" and the efficacy and safety of isoflavones to help prevent cancers of the breast, uterus or prostate is in question.
 AHA concluded that "many soy products should be beneficial to cardiovascular and overall health because of their high content of polyunsaturated fats, fiber, vitamins, and minerals and low content of saturated fat".
 Other studies found that soy protein consumption could lower the concentration of low-density lipoproteins (LDL) transporting fats in the extracellular water to cells.